 The cities of Bloomington and Richfield are working together on this Legacy Project, which pairs us with a national planning and design consultant who will provide pro-bono assistance for the project.

 You are welcome to contact us if you have questions or want more information.

 Bloomington - Mike Palermo, Planner email@example.com); 952-563-8924); and

 Richfield - Melissa Poehlman, Assistant Community Development Director (firstname.lastname@example.org); 612-861-9766)

 TSW https://www.tsw-design.com/, a planning and design firm based in Atlanta with assistance from Toole Design https://tooledesign.com/, who has a local Minneapolis office and specializes in innovative transportation planning.

 Input on this project was received from residents, businesses, and property owners who use and enjoy this area as well as developers familiar with the area and governmental agencies (MnDOT, Metro Transit, Hennepin County, and Xcel Energy).
-The ideas and input received during virtual community and stakeholder meetings, online engagement tools, and city officials will be used by the TSW design team to describe guiding recommendations that will be compiled in a report the cities of Bloomington and Richfield can use to set priorities for decisions and investments in public improvements (e.g., roads, sidewalks, trails) and property redevelopment.
+The ideas and input received during virtual community and stakeholder meetings, online engagement tools, and city officials were incorporated by the TSW design team in the guiding recommendations compiled in the Portland Gateway Report.
+The cities of Bloomington and Richfield will use the report when considering decisions regarding redevelopment and investments in public improvements (e.g., roads, sidewalks, trails) in the Portland Gateway area.